beckym223/manual_work/E6_long_edited.md

 connection between birth size and later coro- nary heart disease has been found in England,
 Wales, Sweden, India, and Finland.12
-"?
-This theory holds that the prevalence of chronic dis- eases is unrelated to the prevalence of acute infectious diseases but depends only on the natural process of senes- cence that precedes mortality.
-" BMI is measured by the ratio of weight in kilograms to height in square meters (BMI = kg/m2). i2 See Stephen Frankel et al., 1996; Law and Shiell, 1996; C. E. Stein et al., 1996; Swen-Olef Andersson et al., 1997; D. J. Barker, 1997; Barker and C. N. Martyn, 1997;
-J. L. Cresswell et al., 1997; T. Forsen et al., 1997; Jan A.
-Henry et al., 1997; Ilona Koupilova et al., 1997; Scrim-

 ### ---Economics-1999-0-10.txt---